 Hey there!
-I'm JD Leonard, a freelance Drupal developer and business consultant in Ann Arbor, Michigan, previously based in the San Francisco Bay Area / East Bay (Oakland).
-I provide services through my business, Modern Biz Consulting LLC.
+I'm JD Leonard, a freelance Drupal developer and business consultant in Ann Arbor, Michigan.
+I provide services through my firm, Modern Biz Consulting LLC.

 I am currently accepting new work.
 My rate is $200/hr.

 Send me an email to discuss your project.